OutSystems/docs-product/src/extensibility-and-integration/mobile-plugins/camera/intro.md

 ### Taking multiple pictures not working in PWAs

-In PWA, taking multiple pictures requires use of the browser stream capabilities.
-To ensure the app has access to the stream, add the theme **CameraPlugin** as an element to your app. **Keep the theme as dependency even when the IDE reports it as not used by the app**.
+In PWA, taking multiple pictures requires the use of browser stream capabilities.
+To ensure the app has access to the stream, add the theme **CameraPlugin** as an element to your app.
+**Keep the theme as a dependency even when the IDE reports it as not used by the app**.

-### In PWA, taking multiple pictures is not working in some devices
+### In PWA, taking multiple pictures isn't working in some devices

 In some devices, the workaround mentioned above shows a defective UI.
 There is, currently, no workaround to this issue.

 ### Crashes on iOS 13.2 and 13.3

 **Applies to PWAs.**

 In iOS 13.2 and 13.3 the camera may stop working because of the [WebKit 206219 bug](https://bugs.webkit.org/show_bug.cgi?id=206219).
 If the camera stops working, swipe the open app up in App Switcher and reopen the app.
 WebKit is working on the fix.

 ### Pictures appear rotated

 **Applies to PWAs.**

 In some Chrome versions, the picture displays rotated in the **Image** widget.
 There is no workaround.

 ### CameraDirection setting has no effect

 **Applies to Android only.**

 In some versions of Android, the app ignores the **CameraDirection** setting.
 Users can change the camera direction (back or front) once the camera app opens.

 ### The resolution and quality settings apply to app images only

 When you change the resolution or quality setting, the plugin applies it only to the image the app uses.
 The device ignores the settings when saving the images in the device gallery.
-This means that the size of the image in the gallery depends on the device hardware.
+This means that the size of the image in the gallery depends on the device's hardware.